laganojunior/lalaheadpats/_posts/2019-11-09-intro-mathematical-induction-programmers.markdown

 <script src="https://gist.github.com/laganojunior/e3053271ece395ffa78a100f2ebf151f.js"></script>

 Don't _actually_ write code like this for a programming interview though since it's doing an array slice on each call.
-(If you do this, at least tell your interviewer that you just really like functional programming.)
+(If you do this, at least tell your interviewer that you just really like functional programming.
+If you then get the job, I look forward to getting a good reference from you).
 I just give it here as an example of a recursive algorithm naturally derived from inductive reasoning.
 In this case, it may seem a little silly because the problem was simple enough to solve through a loop.
 But let's try to do a problem where the loop solution is not so immediately obvious.